JeremyRand/YaCyIndexerGreasemonkey/README.md

 YaCyIndexerGreasemonkey
 =======================

-Greasemonkey script to index visited websites with the [YaCy P2P search engine](http://yacy.net/).
+This is a Greasemonkey script to index visited websites with the [YaCy P2P search engine](http://yacy.net/).
+It has the advantage over YaCy's proxy server that it can index pages with cookies, and (in many case) pages with query strings, without leaking private data.
+It can also crawl visited pages with a depth other than 0 (something YaCy's proxy does not support).

 Installation (Basic)
 --------------------

+First off, if you haven't installed [YaCy](http://yacy.net/en/index.html), you should do that first.

+You should also install Greasemonkey in Firefox, or a compatible add-on depending on your browser.

-If you want to use the default settings (crawl depth 1), just view the yacy_indexer.user.js file in GitHub and click the "Raw" link.
+Finally, just view the yacy_indexer.user.js file in GitHub and click the "Raw" link.
 Greasemonkey should prompt you to install the script.

+If you want to use the default settings (crawl depth 1), you're done!
+Otherwise, see the next section.

 Installation (Custom Settings)
 ------------------------------